johnbrandborg/cruds/README.md

  * Data serialization/deserialize (Only JSON format)
  * Request parameters as Dictionaries and automatically URL encoded
  * Default connection timeout (300 seconds)
- * Raises exceptions on bad status codes (Can be whitelisted)
+ * Raises exceptions on bad status codes (Can be white listed)
  * Retries with back-off
  * SSL Verification
  * Logging for monitoring
+ * JSON Schema Validation
+ * Interfaces as Configuration

 ### Installation

-You can install the client using PIP like so.
+To install a stable version use [PyPI](https://pypi.org/project/cruds/).

 ```bash
 pip install cruds